CLIENT RELATIONSHIP & SERVICE

 • Discuss changes in client’s anticipated lifestyle goals and expenses in retirement.
 Assess health care, long-term care and potential disability needs.

-• Create or update their will and estate plan.
+• Consider creating or updating their will and estate plan.

 • Ask clients to begin constructing their retirement visions with a client planning guide